nbenjamin/spring-data-r2dbc-examples/r2dbc-postgresql-example/README.md

 ##### Unit test

-Unit test will be using [TestContainers](https://www.testcontainers.org/) to sping update lightweight postgresql container instance.
+The unit testcases will be using [TestContainers](https://www.testcontainers.org/) to spin up the lightweight postgresql container instance.

 ##### Running the application